arqmain/Python/Pandas/Project3/README.md

 * DATA ANALYSIS

-What about the 10 most voted movies?
+What about the 10 most voted movies?<br>
-What about 10 most voted movies, among those voted at least 100 times?
+What about 10 most voted movies, among those voted at least 100 times?<br>
-What about 10 movies more highly rating?
+What about 10 movies more highly rating?<br>
-What about 10 movies more highly rating, among those voted at least 100 times?
+What about 10 movies more highly rating, among those voted at least 100 times?<br>
-What about movies amongst occupations?
+What about movies amongst occupations?<br>
-What about movies amongst ages groups?
+What about movies amongst ages groups?<br>
-What about movies amongst sex?
+What about movies amongst sex?<br>
-What about movies that men and women most like or dislike on rating?
+What about movies that men and women most like or dislike on rating?<br>

-><b>VI CONCLUSION</b><br>
+* CONCLUSION

 <hr>